DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *bPermitir*
- `TRUE` Para tornar a propriedade editável; `FALSE` para tornar a propriedade somente leitura.
-O valor padrão é `TRUE`.
+ TRUE para tornar a propriedade editável; FALSE para tornar a propriedade somente leitura.
+O valor padrão é TRUE.

 ### <a name="remarks"></a>Comentários